samjones00/docs/docs/_documentation/ztest.md

 ## Instantly Servicify existing Systems!

-ServiceStack also reached its maximum autonomy for a Services framework where in addition to **AutoQuery** automatically providing your Services implementations, **Studio** providing its instant UI, ServiceStack also gained the capability to **generate your entire API!** including Typed API contracts, data models, implementations & human-friendly pluralized HTTP API routes over an existing System RDBMS's tables!
+ServiceStack also reached maximum autonomy for a Services framework where in addition to **AutoQuery** automatically providing your Services implementations, **Studio** providing its instant UI, ServiceStack also gained the capability to **generate your entire API!** including Typed API contracts, data models, implementations & human-friendly pluralized HTTP API routes over an existing System RDBMS's tables!

-The new **AutoGen** Services feature enables a number of exciting possibilities, predominantly it's the fastest way to ServiceStack-ify an existing systems RDBMS where it will serve as an invaluable tool for anyone wanting to migrate to ServiceStack and access its functionality ecosystem around ServiceStack Services:
+ServiceStack's **AutoGen** enables a number of exciting possibilities, predominantly it's the fastest way to ServiceStack-ify an existing systems RDBMS where it will serve as an invaluable tool for anyone wanting to quickly migrate to ServiceStack and access its functionality ecosystem around ServiceStack Services:

 <img src="https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/svg/servicify.svg" width="100%">